 It depends on the country in which the shipping company is registered.

 Mail is not a problem, because it works as on land.
 But the use of the phone may be problematic, because must use a satellite connection.

 Of course, although it is really expensive (up to $10 a minute), due to the necessity of a satellite connection.

 There is a laundry service available for the crewmember.

 Usually, 6 days.
 Nevertheless, you may be required in your position at any moment.

 It will depend on the position.
 Although, usually, there are uniforms required, which will be provided by the company.

-If you are interested in working on cruise ships and looking for the moment to access the sector, do not miss the opportunity to apply for a shipboard position this summer 2018.Enter
+If you are interested in working on cruise ships and looking for the moment to access the sector, do not miss the opportunity to apply for a shipboard position this October of 2018.Enter

 The maritime cluster offers considerable job opportunities to workers and professionals unemployed or seeking for an occupational change.Enter